Mackenzie Pluck

-Mackenzie Grace Pluck (born April 12, 2000) is an American professional soccer player who plays as a midfielder for USL Super League club Tampa Bay Sun.
+Mackenzie Grace Pluck (born April 12, 2000) is an American former professional soccer player who played as a midfielder.
 She played college soccer for the Duke Blue Devils, where she set the program record in career appearances.
+She spent three years playing professionally, first for NWSL clubs Angel City FC and NJ/NY Gotham FC, and later for USL Super League clubs Brooklyn FC and Tampa Bay Sun FC.

 Early life

 Pluck was born in Pennsylvania and grew up in North Wales.
 She went to high school at Germantown Academy, where she scored 80 goals and tallied 41 assists.
 Pluck also was a co-captain for Germantown and helped the team reach a state championship in 2015.
 In high school, Pluck was also a two-year letterwinner in volleyball.
 Outside of school, Pluck played club soccer with FC Bucks before switching to Player Development Academy in 2015 in order to maximize college recruitment chances.
 In 2018, Pluck was named to the All-American East Best XI.

 College career

 After committing to Duke University in high school, Pluck started playing with the Blue Devils in 2018.
 She scored her first college goal on August 16, 2018, tallying just two minutes into the second half in a 2–0 victory over Ohio State.
 In her seasons as a junior, senior, and grad student, Pluck helped lead the team to three consecutive NCAA Tournament appearances.
 She starred in 16 NCAA matches across the three tournaments, the fifth-highest of any Duke player.
 She played in all of Duke's matches in three of her five seasons, racking up a program-leading 107 games.
 She also scored 21 goals and tallied 29 assists in her time as a Blue Devil.
 During her career at Duke, Pluck was twice named to the All-ACC Academic Team and was recognized on the ACC Honor Roll on four separate occasions.